rohan843/cybersecurity-notes/README.md

 For example, proper destruction of old hard drives.

 Conducting a security impact analysis, establishing a recovery plan, and managing data exposure will depend on the level of risk associated with each asset.
-Security analysts may need to store, maintain, and retain data by creating backups to ensure they are able to restore the environment if a security incident places the organization’s data at risk.
+Security analysts may need to store, maintain, and retain data by creating backups to ensure they are able to restore the environment if a security incident places the organization's data at risk.

 ### Dom.
 3: Security Architecture and Engineering